 Before the 18th century, much history had obviously already occurred.
 Yet most people, throughout history, have known the world only through oral history and aural history.
 They have observed and absorbed the culture around them, and sometimes even the cultures of traders and invaders.

-Within Villa Twaklinilkawt, Renaissance portraits have also been required, since 2009, to reflect the enlightened cultural leadership within those earlier times.
-A portrait would occasionally be presented as a reference to the respectable accomplishments of talented persons of various ages, in various eras, especially when faced with political challenges.
-This has applied both within the times in question and within the context of the work conducted here.
+Within Villa Twaklinilkawt, renaissance portraits have also been displayed, since 2009, to reflect the enlightened cultural leadership within those earlier times.
+A portrait has occasionally be presented, especially in the main science studio here, as a reference to the respectable accomplishments of talented persons of various ages, in various eras, especially when faced with political challenges.

 Were you at the public performance here in January this year?